This is a continuation of another

 of AIDS; perhaps the difference in structure size was caused by the disease, or

-the medications that they took, not the sexual orientation.
+the medications that they took, rather than the person's sexual orientation.
 Others have

 suggested that homosexual or heterosexual activity may have determined the size